cherucole/GithubAPI/README.md

 ## Description

 This is an app that lets users search through Github for other users and also view their repositories.
-This is implemented using the Github API
+This is implemented using the Github API.
+The app is live on https://cherucole.github.io/GithubAPI

 ## Getting Started